 Pursuant to the California Environmental Quality Act (CEQA), the Air District has concluded that the proposed amendments to Regulation 9-13 are exempt under CEQA guidelines Section 15301, Class 1.
 The rule amendment would involve negligible or no expansion of an existing use.
-Class 1 exemptions consist of the operation, repair, maintenance, permitting, leasing, licensing, or minor alteration of existing public or private structures, facilities, mechanical equipment, or topographical features, involving negligible or no expansion of use beyond that existing at the time of the lead agency's determination.
+The proposed change to the averaging period will merely effectuate the original intent of the rule.
+Actual emissions will not increase.
+Likewise, changing the baseline methodology will not affect emissions.
 Air District Staff will file a Notice of Exemption with the County Clerk after adoption by the Board of Directors.